Riyadh Metro: Western Station

 The Metro/Bus Station, centrally located at the sites northern edge along Al Madinah Street, is an entry to an “urban village”, with a series of well-characterized squares and passages.
 This system of open spaces invite people to wander through on their way to the public transportation lines, to the Market, or to adjacent destinations.
 Most of all, it is an occasion to simply join in on the vibrant public life under an iconic canopy, a sculpture with a 50 m cantilever that underlines the main access to the station.

-The site slopes about 7m up from the eastern to the western corner along Al Madinah Street.
-The Metro/ Bus Station, the market, the Mosque and the main urban plaza are all set on the same grade level.
-On the east side, a large urban plaza extends outwards from the market, where opportunities for informal open-air market are possible.
-A combination of yellow stone, concrete and palms, define an ablution feature near the mosque.
+The site slopes seven metres up from the eastern to the western corner along Al Madinah Street.
+The Metro and Bus Station, market, Mosque and the main urban plaza are all set on the same grade level.
+On the east side, a large urban plaza extends outwards from the open-air market and a combination of yellow stone, concrete and palms, define an ablution feature near the mosque.

 Positioned between the market area and Western Station, the Wadi Corridor appears as an open-air pedestrian pathway moving in the north-east/south-west direction.
 Wadi Corridor, however, acts also as a stationing area, a place of social interchange; public seating areas, arranged among trees, find shade under a tensile structure with integrated photovoltaic panels.